 Time Is on Your Side

 As a Quick Hire Candidate, time is on your side.
-If you are welcomed into the Texas Teachers program on or after June 15, you have the advantage of being able to jump right in!
-The school year is fast approaching, but districts continue to hire teachers year-round.
+If you are welcomed into the Texas Teachers program on or after July 1st, you have the advantage of being able to jump right in!
+The school year has already begun, but districts continue to hire teachers year-round.
 Once enrolled with Texas Teachers, you have immediate access to everything needed to become eligible for hire.
-If you join the Texas Teacher program on or after June 15 as a Quick Hire Candidate, you may directly apply for your Intern Certificate and search for teaching jobs.
+If you join the Texas Teacher program on or after July 1st as a Quick Hire Candidate, you may begin preparing for your Content Exam to become eligible for hire.
 Your talent as a teacher is essential and districts are actively looking for you to fill a vacant teacher position in their school.